-As major campaigns to prevent sudden infant death syndrome and premature births make headway—and headlines—stillbirth (fetal death after 20 weeks' gestation) has largely been overlooked, according to a recent World Health Organization report.
+As major campaigns to prevent sudden infant death syndrome and premature births make headway—and headlines—stillbirth has largely been overlooked, according to a World Health Organization report.
 There were 25,655 stillbirths in the U.S. in 2004, and while the number has slowly declined over the last few decades, rates remain higher than in many other developed nations.

+The more Haine researched, the more she learned that research needs to be done.
 The reasons behind nearly two-thirds of all stillbirths are unexplained.
 Congenital defects, undetected intrauterine or fetal infections, inadequate blood supply to the placenta and metabolic diseases are all possible explanations.
-The risk of having a stillborn baby is higher among women who smoke, are overweight or obese, have uncontrolled high blood pressure or diabetes, are two weeks or more past their due date or have had a previous stillbirth.
+The risk of having a stillborn baby is higher among women who smoke, are overweight or obese, have uncontrolled high blood pressure or diabetes, are two weeks or more past their due date or have had a previous stillbirth, but many women are still left in the dark after an already painful loss.

 Why this occurs is one of the many mysteries surrounding stillbirth.
 "A placental exam and fetal autopsy following a stillbirth would greatly help researchers and parents understand the cause of death," Romero says.
 "But this is often not done."
 Painful as it might be, Romero encourages parents who experience a stillbirth to request an autopsy because the knowledge gained may benefit them in a future pregnancy.
 "The goal of improving our understanding of the causes of stillbirth is to identify effective strategies for prevention," he says.